 Agriculture is vital to Europe’s prosperity.
 However, while agricultural production in Europe has significantly increased food security it has also damaged soil and water resources and ecosystem biodiversity, and contributed to climate change.
 With the global population predicted to grow to 9.1B by 2050, it is estimated that current food production must increase by 60% to meet this demand.
 Demand for water is also expected to grow by the same amount by 2025, much of it required to support irrigated agriculture.
 Further intensification of production to support population growth must be sustainable to minimise future environmental impacts and negative externalities.
 Sustainable agriculture has been implemented in many developing countries.
 It integrates technologies, practices and natural processes to manage pests, nutrients, soil and water, with local knowledge, community and stakeholder participation and management methods which adapt to specific conditions.
 External inputs (e.g. non-renewable energy, fertilisers and pesticides) are replaced by natural processes and resources to minimise environmental impacts and conserve resources.
 Sustainable intensification of rain fed and irrigated agriculture can improve food production and crop yields while reducing pesticide use, GHG emissions and environmental degradation.
 A key feature is that production is increased only in ecosystems supporting this.
 There are many social, economic and environmental benefits, which increase sustainability in different sectors.

-The next training event of the Inspiration Network will take place between 17-18 October 2018 in Wexford, Ireland.
-The topic of this event is "Sustainable intensification of agriculture - what are the factors which influence its achievement from farm to fork?"
-Click here to download the event flyer containing programme, venue and registration details.
+The next training event of the Inspiration Network will take place between 29 January - 1 February 2019 in Liège, Belgium.
+The topic of this event is "Principles and application of catchment-scale flow and transport modelling in groundwater" Click here to download the event flyer containing programme, venue and registration details.